Maps4HTML/web-map-doc/docs/elements/mapml-viewer.md

 ### `<map-caption>`

 This element contains an invisible caption to `<mapml-viewer>`, which is adapted by screen readers when the map is in focus.
+Only one `<map-caption>` should be created for each map.

 ---